kensanata/gridmapper/README.md

 -----------

 This being a very simple web application, it has no access to your file system.
-And worse: If you use "Save As..." you'll save a copy *without* all your changes!
+And worse: If you use "Save As..." you’ll save a copy *without* all your changes!

 There are two ways to save your creation: